donnywdavis/Jackpot/README.md

 * [x] Create a UIBarButtonItem "CheckWinners" on the left that creates a winning ticket and compares all of the current tickets to that winner and updates the cells.
 * [x] If a ticket is a winner make the payout text green.
 * [x] If a ticket is not a winner, make the payout text red.
-* [ ] Sort the numbers in each ticket so that they are in ascending order.
+* [x] Sort the numbers in each ticket so that they are in ascending order.
+* [x] Set the title of the view controller to the total winnings amount and the total spent amount